Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ## Exploitation

+- **Metasploit COmmands**
+- `msfconsole`
+- `getuid` if yout type this after establishing a session then you will be able to se whether what level of access we were able to obtain. if its **NT AUthorization** then its the highest level
+- `sysinfo` This will tell us about the system that we have hacked into

+- There are a bunch of commands that we can run with metasploit like after typing gaining access with metasploit I can type 'help" and under the networking section there will be commands that you can run.

 - Netcat - This opens a listening port on our attack box machine `nc <ip address> port` this will establishing a listening port to check if the victim connects with the attack machine
 - Reverse shell is when a victim tries to connect with the attack machine - used 95% of the time
 - Alternatively a bin shell means that we connect to a target - usually used when reverse shell is not working